 Ondas Holdings Inc. ("Ondas Holdings", "Ondas", the "Company," "we," or "our") was originally incorporated in Nevada on December 22, 2014, under the name of Zev Ventures Incorporated.
-On September 28, 2018, we acquired Ondas Networks Inc., a Delaware corporation ("Ondas Networks"), and changed our name to Ondas Holdings Inc. On August 5, 2021, we acquired American Robotics, Inc. ("American Robotics" or "AR"), a Delaware corporation.
+On September 28, 2018, we acquired Ondas Networks Inc., a Delaware corporation ("Old Ondas Networks"), and changed our name to Ondas Holdings Inc. On August 5, 2021, we acquired American Robotics, Inc. ("American Robotics" or "AR"), a Delaware corporation.
 On January 23, 2023, we acquired Airobotics, Ltd. ("Airobotics"), an Israeli-based developer of autonomous drone systems.
 See Note 5 - Goodwill and Business Acquisition.
 On December 6, 2023, the Company formed Ondas Autonomous Holdings Inc., a Nevada corporation, as an intermediate holding company which now wholly-owns American Robotics and Airobotics.
 On August 8, 2024, the Company filed a certificate of amendment with the Secretary of State of the State of Nevada, amending Ondas Autonomous Holdings Inc.'s name to Ondas Autonomous Systems Inc. ("OAS").
+On August 7, 2024, the Company formed Ondas Networks Texas Inc., a Texas corporation and wholly owned subsidiary of the Company ("Texas Networks").
+Pursuant to a certain Agreement and Plan of Merger, dated August 19, 2024, Old Ondas Networks merged with and into Texas Networks (the "Merger") with Texas Networks being the surviving entity resulting from the Merger and shall continuing to exist and being governed by the laws of the State of Texas under the corporate name "Ondas Networks Inc." ("Ondas Networks").

 As a result, Ondas Networks, OAS, American Robotics and Airobotics became our subsidiaries.
-Ondas' corporate headquarters are located in Marlborough, Massachusetts.
-Ondas Networks has offices and facilities in Sunnyvale, California, American Robotics' offices and facilities are located in Sparks, Maryland and Marlborough, Massachusetts, and Airobotics' offices and facilities are located in Petah Tikva, Israel.
+Ondas' corporate headquarters are located in Boston, Massachusetts.
+Ondas Networks has offices and facilities in Sunnyvale, California, American Robotics' offices and facilities are located in Sparks, Maryland, and Airobotics' offices and facilities are located in Petah Tikva, Israel.